Supporting Adults to Heal from Trauma, Relationships, and Struggles with Substance Use

 Internal Family Systems (IFS)

 IFS in an evidence-based practice that uses the language of "parts" as a working metaphor for our internal experiences.
 The movie Inside Out illustrates some of the parts people have.
 Remember when I asked if you wanted to learn to be kinder to yourself?
 This is what I was talking about.
 We all have a system that is oriented to threats, both internal (eg anxiety) and external (eg relationships).
-Our system is made up of parts that help us get through life and cope with threats that may come up.
+Our system is made up of parts that help us get through life and cope with challenges that may come up.
 Some of the ways we try to cope are healthy, and some not so much.
-In therapy we will explore how the system is dealing with what's happening in our life and how to respond in more creative adaptive ways moving forward.
-Completed Level 1 and additional training through the Center for Self Leadership.
+Sometimes these parts have gotten stuck in roles that helped in the past, but are now creating more challenges.
+IFS believes that each person has the capacity to heal their internal system.
+In therapy, we will explore how the system is dealing with what's happening in our life and how to respond in more creative adaptive ways moving forward.
+Completed training through the Center for Self Leadership including Level 1 and Level 2.
 PA for Level 1.

 Have you ever been going through your day and suddenly realize hours have past and you've been on autopilot?
 Mindfulness is the practice of bringing conscious, nonjudgmental awareness to what you're doing, thinking, and feeling in this very moment.
 It's a way to slow down and be fully present in what is happening right now.
 It brings the saying "stop and smell the roses" to another level.